ola-mattsson/mkproject/README.md

 It's understandable that conan focuses on publishing to help creators fill up the conan-store with good things, but the user/consumer side is somewhat lacking IMHO.

 ## Usage
-Assuming only the compiler you request is available and works.
+Assuming that the compiler you request is available and works.
 Tested with gcc and clang, on macOS and Linux

 ```
 $ mkproject.sh